Integrative Counselling and Psychotherapy

 Personal Therapy

-Students must complete 105 hours of personal therapy during training (35 hours per year).
+Students must be in weekly, individual personal therapy throughout training, completing a minimum of 35 hours of personal therapy per year.
 Therapy is mandatory and must be with an appropriately qualified and accredited professional.
 Costs vary, and some practitioners offer trainee rates.
 Applicants should research typical fees.

 Clinical Supervision